OpShin/opshin-book/src/smart_contract_tour/migration_v3.md

     ...
 ```

 For non-spending contracts, you may want to skip the part regarding `datum`.
-The integrity check is not necessary, but best-practice.

 ### Naming changes in the ledger API